sclaussen/health/README.md

 ### Oils

 Criteria:
-  - Avoid cooking and topping oils that use heat and/or chemical extraction - eg vegetable, soybean, corn oils, ... (inflammatory, et al)
+  - Avoid cooking and topping oils that are manufactured using heat and/or chemical extraction - eg vegetable, soybean, corn oils, ... (inflammatory, et al)
   - Use cooking oils with high smoke points (inflammatory, et al)
-  - Beware that when you eat out your food will typically be cooked in bad oils because they are cheap
+  - Beware that when you eat out your food will typically be cooked in bad oils due to their low cost

 - We add extra virgin olive oil (typically organic) to our salads (healthy fat).